gini/gini-mobile-android/merchant-sdk/sdk/src/doc/source/setup.rst

 You should have received Gini Health API client credentials from us.
 Please get in touch with us in case you don't have them.

-Continue to `Authentication <authentication.html>`_ to see how to use the client credentials to initialize the Gini Health SDK.
+Continue to `Authentication <authentication.html>`_ to see how to use the client credentials to initialize the Gini Merchant SDK.